What you will study

 You will also spend 6 weeks working in one of the areas you studied in Year One Associated Studies.

-Third Year students normally spend two terms in leading production roles as Stage Managers, Deputy Stage Managers, Costume Supervisors or Production Managers.
+Third Year students normally spend two terms in leading production roles as Stage Managers, Deputy Stage Managers or Production Managers.
 You will lead teams of second year students and take responsibility for productions from first rehearsal through to the final performance.

 You will also undertake a six-week professional work placement and complete a Graduation Project.